Image Source

 The changing face of Canadian immigration

 Citizenship and Immigration (CIC) highlights that the shift in immigration policy is fully observed.
 The immigration policies, therefore, focus on increasing the admission to the economic class immigrants.
-Those who can add to the labour market needs can also apply.
+Those who can add to the labor market needs can also apply.
 Due to this, 60% of the permanent resident visas were handed over to economic immigrants.

 Getting admission into Canada

 After three years of residency in Canada, you can apply for citizenship.
 It is essential to understand the difference between permanent residence and citizenship.
 Firstly, you cannot vote in the elections if you live in the country on a permanent residence visa.
-Secondly, as a lifelong resident, you may be deported from the country if you are involved in a serious crime.
+Secondly, as a lifelong resident, you may be deported from the country if involved in a serious crime.

 • The temporary work permit allows you entry into Canada based on what you can contribute to the economy.